SDXorg/pysd/docs/advanced_usage.rst

 --------------------------------
 A submodel of a translated model can be selected in order to run only a part of the original model.
 This can be done through the :py:data:`.select_submodel()` method:

-.. autoclass:: pysd.py_backend.statefuls.Model
+.. automethod:: pysd.py_backend.statefuls.Model.select_submodel
-   :members: select_submodel

 In order to preview the needed exogenous variables the :py:data:`.get_dependencies()` method can be used:

-.. autoclass:: pysd.py_backend.statefuls.Model
+.. automethod:: pysd.py_backend.statefuls.Model.get_dependencies
-   :members: get_dependencies